 Tips for Dealing with Sibling Bickering

-The question of course is, when should parents ‘‘step in‘’ and help and when should they allow the siblings to work things out on their own?
-Many parents are looking for tips for dealing with sibling bickering in the home.
-Various studies have shown that children in households with multiple kids tend to develop social skills more quickly, learn how to stand up for themselves in life, and acquire better communicative skills than those without brothers and sisters.
-Seems like all that bartering for mom and dad’s attention, and the last piece of friend chicken teach kids a thing a two about how to be successful and get what they want in life.
-Yet at the same time, growing up with an older sibling is constantly berating or belittling a younger sibling can also hurt self-confidence.
+The question is: when should parents step in to help, and when should they allow the siblings to work things out on their own?
+Many parents are looking for tips on dealing with sibling bickering in the home.
+Various studies have shown that children in households with multiple kids tend to develop social skills more quickly, learn how to stand up for themselves, and acquire better communication skills than those without brothers and sisters.
+All that bartering for Mom and Dad’s attention—and, let’s be honest, the last piece of fried chicken—teaches kids a thing or two about how to succeed and get what they want in life.

 Share: